AntonioRuggiero5/AntonioRuggiero5/README.md

 Hi!
 My name is Antonio Ruggiero, and I'm so glad you found your way onto my GitHub profile.

 I'm currently looking for work in the **technical content world**.
-You can review my resume and portfolio in /AntonioRuggiero5.
+You can review my [resume](https://github.com/AntonioRuggiero5/AntonioRuggiero5/wiki/Resume#antonio-ruggiero) and [portfolio](https://github.com/AntonioRuggiero5/AntonioRuggiero5/wiki/Portfolio#antonio-ruggiero) in /AntonioRuggiero5 under wiki.

 - I’m working on new Udemy certifications to improve my technical skills. 🧠
 - I’m currently learning the ins and outs of GitHub.